 Since male crocodiles are bigger than females, males often weigh more.
 Adult Male Nile crocodiles weigh between 150 and 700 kilograms while females weigh between 40 and 250 kilograms.

 Like the physical size, the weight is determined by many factors including age and other factors in the local habitat.
 Nile crocodiles in cooler or very hot places are often smaller in size and weigh less than the overall average.

 Nile crocodiles are the second largest of the crocodile species after the saltwater crocodiles and can grow as big as 5 metres in length.

-While most Nile crocodiles are between 3.5 metres and 5 meters in length, individuals that is more than 6 metres in length have been recorded on several occasions.
+While most Nile Crocodiles are between 3.5 metres and 5 meters in length, individuals that are more than 6 metres in length have been recorded on several occasions.

-When a group of crocodiles are in the water, they are called a float.
-When the group moves to land, the can be called a bask.
+When a group of crocodiles is in the water, they are called a float.
+When the group moves to land, they can be called a bask.
 This is because, in water, the crocodiles are floating and on land, they are basking.